boylea/devops-talk/practicioners-devops.md

 * Traces path across services

-^ Trace the path of a request as it travels across a complex system, connecting the pieces
+^ Trace the path of a request as it travels across a complex system, connecting the pieces ^ See where the slow component of your system is

 ---